I Dream of Mimi

 I Dream of Mimi, known as Buttobi!!
 CPU (ぶっとび!!CPU, Buttobi!!
 Shī Pī Yū) in Japan, is a Japanese series written and illustrated by Kaoru Shintani.
 It was serialized in Hakusensha's seinen manga magazine Young Animal from 1993 to 1997, with its chapters collected in three tankōbon volumes.
 The series was adapted into a three-episode original video animation (OVA) produced by Pink Pineapple and animated by OLM in 1997.
 It was released in North America by The Right Stuf International.

 Plot

-A young student named Akira has saved up a large sum of money to buy the latest and best personal computer - only to find out they are sold out.
-He then finds what he thinks is the same model number in an alley, and buys the large boxed-up machine from a shady character nearby.
+A young student named Akira has saved up a large sum of money to buy the latest and best personal computer—only to find out they are sold out.
+He then finds what he thinks is the same model number in an alley, and buys the large boxed-up machine from a shady salesman nearby.
 When he gets home, Akira is shocked to find that his new computer is a bio-android shaped like a pretty young lady.
 He is even more shocked when she tells him that she constantly needs his semen to refresh her physical memory.